Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Proposed Method

-Thus, we propose a simple affinity fusion model as follows:
+Then, we finally propose a MAF model represented by:

+From this fused affinity, we can compute the final cost between states and observations as follows:

 where $\alpha$ is a scale factor empirically set to $100$.
-If one of affinities is close to zero value like $10^{-39}$, the cost is set to $10000$ to avoid that final cost becomes infinity value.
-Then, the final costs ranges $0$ to $10000$.
+If one of the affinities is close to zero, such as $10^{-39}$, the cost is set to $10000$ to prevent the final cost from becoming an infinite value.
+Then, the final cost ranges from $0$ to $10000$.

+From the different states and observations (inputs) in S2TA and T2TA, two cost matrices are computed in every frame and we utilize the Hungarian algorithm~\cite{hungarian} to solve the cost matrices, as shown in Figure~\ref{fig5}.
+Then, observations succeeding in S2TA or T2TA are assigned to the associated states for \textit{Update}, and other observations failing in S2TA and T2TA initialize new states.

-\subsection{Mask merging}
+\subsection{Mask Merging}

-As shown in Mask merging module in Figure~\ref{fig2:pipeline}, we utilize segment mask based IoU (Mask IoU) measure which can calculate 2D pixel-wise overlapping ratio between two objects.
-Conventional 2D box based measure intersection-over-union (IoU) and Mask IoU are represented by:
+As shown in Figure~\ref{fig3}, for mask merging, i.e., track merging, we can utilize bounding box-based IoU or segment mask-based IoU (mask IoU) measures that calculate boxwise or pixel-wise overlapping ratios between two objects, respectively.
+The two measures are represented by:

+If the value of a selected measure is greater than or equal to the threshold $t_m$, the two objects are merged into one object.
+Mask merging is applied only between tracking objects, i.e., states, that are not observations, after S2TA.